microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     This is because memory limits are managed by Azure SQL Managed Instance and this configuration option is not needed.

-5. As you have already seen the Query Store in on by default.
+5. As you have already seen the Query Store is on by default.
 Let's look at **Query Store reports** in SSMS.

     In SSMS, expand your database you deployed earlier in this module.
 Right-click on **Query Store** and select **Top Resource Consuming Queries**.
 You will see a report showing the top resource consuming queries just like you can in SQL Server.